awsdocs/aws-powershell-user-guide/doc_source/pstools-pipelines.md

 # Pipelining and $AWSHistory<a name="pstools-pipelines"></a>

-For service calls that return collections, the objects within the collection are now always enumerated to the pipeline\.
+For AWS service calls that return collections, the objects within the collection are enumerated to the pipeline\.
 Result objects that contain additional fields beyond the collection and which are not paging control fields have these fields added as Note properties for the calls\.
 These Note properties are logged in the new `$AWSHistory` session variable, should you need to access this data\.
 The `$AWSHistory` variable is described in the next section\.

 **Note**
 In versions of the Tools for Windows PowerShell prior to v1\.1, the collection object itself was emitted, which required the use of foreach \{$\_\.getenumerator\(\)\} to continue pipelining\.

-Examples
+**Examples**

-Return a collection of Amazon EC2 machine images \(AMIs\) across all regions\.
+The following example returns a list of AWS Regions and your Amazon EC2 machine images \(AMIs\) in each Region\.

 ```
-PS > Get-AWSRegion | % { Get-EC2Image -Owner self -Region $_ }
+PS > Get-AWSRegion | % { Echo $_.Name; Get-EC2Image -Owner self -Region $_ }
 ```

-Stop all Amazon EC2 instances in the current default region\.
+The following example stops all Amazon EC2 instances in the current default region\.

 ```
 PS > Get-EC2Instance | Stop-EC2Instance
 ```

-Because collections enumerate to the pipeline, the output from a given cmdlet might be $null, a single object, or a collection\.
+Because collections enumerate to the pipeline, the output from a given cmdlet might be `$null`, a single object, or a collection\.
 If it is a collection, you can use the `.Count` property to determine the size of the collection\.
 However, the `.Count` property is not present when only a single object is emitted\.
-If your script needs to determine, in a consistent way, how many objects were emitted, use the new `EmittedObjectsCount` property of the last command value in `$AWSHistory`\.
+If your script needs to determine, in a consistent way, how many objects were emitted, you can check the `EmittedObjectsCount` property of the last command value in `$AWSHistory`\.

 ## $AWSHistory<a name="pstools-awshistory"></a>

-To better support pipelining, output from AWS cmdlets is no longer reshaped to include the service \(AWS SDK\) response and result instances as Note properties on the emitted collection object\.
+To better support pipelining, output from AWS cmdlets is not reshaped to include the service response and result instances as Note properties on the emitted collection object\.
 Instead, for those calls that emit a single collection as output, the collection is now enumerated to the PowerShell pipeline\.
 This means that the AWS SDK response and result data cannot exist in the pipe, because there is no containing collection object to which it can be attached\.

 Although most users probably won't need this data, it can be useful for diagnostic purposes, because you can see exactly what was sent to and received from the underlying AWS service calls made by the cmdlet\.